nicholasc69/Couchbase-Streamsets-Destination/BUILD.md

 #Building Couchbase Connector for Streamset

-To build the Couchbase Connector the following is required on the system:
+To build the *Couchbase-Streamset-Connector* the following is required on the system:

 * GIT
 * Apache Maven 3.3.9
 * Java 1.8